 A few months before I graduated, Orleans Tech set me up to interview with several potential employers.
 At the same time, I was also interviewed by a local newspaper.
 Feeling very confident at this stage of my education and training, I told the reporter, “I hope to settle into employment with a small business or apartment complex.”
 And now, well?
 It’s a self-fulfilled prophecy!
 Only a few months after graduating, I spent my first day on the job at The Summit at University City as Maintenance Technician.
 It’s everything I ever dreamed of and more.
 I love my job.
 I love that I get to help people and I truly feel the possibilities are endless.
 I AM fulfilled in my life.

-By Gaynita Reynolds, Orleans Tech Graduate, Class of 2015
+Gaynita Reynolds, Orleans Tech Alumni, Class of 2015